What Are Marketable Securities? Definition and How to Invest

 Bonds

-Investing in bonds ebbs and flows based on interest rates.
+Interest in investing in bonds ebbs and flows based on interest rates.
 More recently, bonds have soared in popularity due to rising interest rates and inflation.
 Unlike stocks, bonds represent debt ownership rather than equity ownership.

 When you buy a bond, you are making a loan to the bond issuer in exchange for periodic interest payments and the return of the principal amount when the bond matures.
 Many companies and government entities issue bonds to help raise debt capital and finance projects, new product launches, or company expansion plans.
-Because bonds pay interest, they are popular among fixed-income investors, such as people nearing retirement.
+Investors can explore many different types of bonds to see which one best aligns with their investing goals.

 Advantage of Marketable Securities